 And the need of the lost, I think, it is that passion and burden for those who’ve never had a chance to hear, and that if we don’t do something more than traditional church planting, they never will.
 We won’t be able to reach the unreached.
 So that’s what’s driven me towards a multiplication mindset and a passion to do whatever we have to do to see multiplication take off, particularly in unreached areas.

 In the beginning, as I mentioned, you had a personal determination.
 You went about sitting on scooters with your baby in your lap, preaching in the villages.

 Yes, we did.
 We went to Nepal.
 I was pregnant with our first daughter.
 Back then, we worked with Youth With a Mission.
 Sometimes we call it YWAM…and we jokingly say it stands for youth without any money.
 We didn’t have much of a budget, but we did have a little scooter and we had a little baby.

 A little scooter and a little baby in the big mountains in Nepal.
-We would put our little baby in the front pack, one of those little bags that you carry on the front and cover up with all the raincoats and drive the scooter up the mountains, and down the mountains, to the villages.
+We would put our little baby in the front pack, one of those little bags that you carry on the front and cover up with a raincoat and drive the scooter up the mountains, and down the mountains, to the villages.
 We tried to look for Persons of Peace and that’s where we started the first church that then became a movement there in Nepal.
 It was in a valley area about three hours outside of the capital Kathmandu.
-(This ends the short clip from the interview but the story continued.
-Read more about the movement that began here.)
+(This ends the short clip from the interview but the story continues.)

-Continue the journey!
-And don’t despise those days of small beginnings.
+Continue moving forward!
+Don’t despise days of small beginnings.
 God is at work.
-He will respond to your faith and courage as you pursue a movement of disciples in your area.
+He will respond to your faith and courage as you pursue the multiplication of disciples in your area.